nikbearbrown/branding-and-ai/chapters/20-shipit-product-requirements-and-scope.md

 What good looks like: *Marketing managers at small B2B SaaS companies — five to fifty employees, no dedicated analyst — spend two to four hours every Monday morning manually aggregating competitor news from RSS feeds, Google Alerts, and vendor newsletters.
 They do this to brief their team before the week's campaigns.
 The output is a Slack message or a shared Google Doc.
 The process is repetitive, the output is inconsistent, and the intelligence is approximately twelve to twenty-four hours stale by the time the team reads it.*

 Notice what that problem statement gives you: a specific user, a specific task, a specific frequency, a specific output, and a specific failure mode.
 Every one of those specifics is testable.
 You can find ten marketing managers who fit that description and ask them whether the problem statement is accurate.
-If it is not, you revise.
-The specificity is what makes the problem statement useful rather than decorative.

-**Section 2: Gap.** The question is: what already exists to solve this problem, and where does it fall short?
+**Section 2: Gap.** What already exists to solve this problem, and where does it fall short?

 The failure mode is vagueness.
 "There are tools out there, but they're not quite right" is not a gap analysis.
 A gap analysis names actual products and explains exactly what each one gets wrong for your specific user.

 What good looks like: *Google Alerts is free and monitors keyword mentions, but it produces a raw feed with no deduplication, no sentiment scoring, and no prioritization — users end up with fifty alerts per day for a single keyword, most of them noise.
 Feedly Pro aggregates RSS feeds cleanly and costs $8/month, but it has no analysis layer — the user still has to read every article and extract the insight manually.
 Brand24 monitors social mentions and news with sentiment analysis starting at $99/month, but it is priced and scoped for enterprise, the interface is complex, and it does not integrate with the Google Sheets workflows that small-team marketers already use.
 Crayon tracks competitor website changes and marketing activity but costs $1,500/month minimum, outside the budget of the user we are targeting.*

 That gap analysis has four named competitors, a specific failure mode for each, and a clear implication: the market has either cheap-and-dumb or expensive-and-complex.
 The user needs affordable-and-smart.
-Now you have a product.

-**Section 3: Tool.** The question is: what, exactly, will you build?
+**Section 3: Tool.** What, exactly, will you build?

 The failure mode is marketing language.
 "An AI-powered platform for marketing intelligence" is not a tool description — it is a press release sentence.
 It tells the reader nothing about what the product does, how it does it at the output level, or who it is for.
 Every AI marketing tool could be described that way.